-Engaging students in drug education activities assists them to make healthy and safe choices, identify risky situations, and develop strategies to prepare them for challenging situations.
-A range of resources to assist teachers in this role are available on this website.
+Engaging students in drug education activities assists them to make healthy and safe choices, identifying risky situations, and developing strategies to prepare them for challenging situations.
+A range of resources to assist teachers in this role is available on this website.

 What effective school drug education looks like

-The available evidence-base suggests that effective drug education programs should:
+The available evidence-based suggests that effective drug education programs should:

 - increase student’s knowledge, social and life skills, and refusal skills towards licit and illicit drug use